 Note that every phase of historical globalization closely correlates with a new level of development of productive forces.
-The origins of globalization and formation of regional-continental links correlate with the final phase of the Agrarian Revolution, which spread in many parts of the Afroeurasian world-system from the fourth to the first millennia BCE.
+The origins of globalization and formation of regionalcontinental links correlate with the final phase of the Agrarian revolution, which spread in many parts of the Afroeurasian world-system in the period from the fourth to the first millennia BCE.
 The Age of Discovery and the formation of intercontinental links correlate with the initial phase of the Industrial Revolution.
-In a number of our works we described the correlation between the technological development and elaboration of political forms (e.g., Grinin 2009, 2011; Grinin L. and Grinin A. 2015; Korotayev and Grinin 2006, 2012).
-Thus, in the present paper we only summarize this correlation.
+(See Endnote 4 for a review of this our work on these phenomena.)